 Applicability.
 This section applies to:

-all battery electric vehicles, plug-in hybrid electric vehicles, range extended battery electric vehicles, except for model year 2006 through 2013 and 2026 and subsequent model year neighborhood electric vehicles, that are certified as zero emission vehicles under California Code of Regulations, title 13, section 1962.1 and 1962.2, and associated test procedures; and
+all battery electric vehicles, plug-in hybrid electric vehicles, range extended battery electric vehicles, except for model year 2006 through 2013 and 2026 and subsequent model year neighborhood electric vehicles, that are certified as zero emission vehicles under California Code of Regulations, title 13, sections 1962.1 and 1962.2 and associated test procedures; and

 2026 and subsequent model year zero-emission vehicles and plug-in hybrid electric vehicles certified for sale in California under California Code of Regulations, title 13, section 1962.4.